-All Gen Zs have ever known the internet since they were born.
+All Gen Zs have known the internet since they were born.
 Digital is their first language, so it’s no surprise that everything they do has a digital component: messaging with friends, shopping, reading, gaming, or learning.

 But here’s what may surprise you: they also love in-person experiences.
 They love Kindle but also love a good paperback.
 They want to shop online but also want to visit brick-and-mortar stores.
 Hence the name, the “Phygital Generation.”
 This generation wants a mix.
 Gen Z thrives in both physical and digital spaces.

-And we have good news; the Phygital Generation is wildly interested in STEM!
-“Results from a survey of over 11,000 U.S. high school and college students, conducted by the National Society of High School Scholars in 2022, offer insights into Gen Z’s career choices and show that a majority of respondents are planning for future jobs in STEM fields” (1).
+And we have good news: the Phygital Generation is wildly interested in STEM!
+“Results from a survey of over 11,000 U.S. high school and college students, conducted by the National Society of High School Scholars in 2022, offer insights into Gen Z’s career choices and show that a majority of respondents are planning for future jobs in STEM fields”1.
 Even better news: this population is ethnically diverse, with only 19% of respondents being white.
 Future STEM professionals will come from all backgrounds, enriching the field.

 So what does all of this mean for the STEM classroom?
 A one-size fits all instructional approach may not work, but here are some tips for teaching this new Phygital Generation.